confluentinc/ksql/quickstart/quickstart.rst

 Write Queries
 -------------

 1. Write a query that returns three data rows from a STREAM.
-Press ``<ctrl-c>`` to stop it. <TODO: KSQL-255: this should return after 3 records are reached>

 .. sourcecode:: bash

    ksql> SELECT pageid FROM pageviews_original LIMIT 3;
-   User_30
-   User_73
-   User_96
+   Page_24
+   Page_73
+   Page_78
+   LIMIT reached for the partition.
+   Query terminated
+   ksql>

 2. Create a persistent query by using the ``CREATE STREAM`` command to precede the ``SELECT`` statement.
 Unlike the non-persistent case above, results from this query will be produced to a Kafka topic ``pageviews_female``.
-This query enriches the pageviews STREAM by doing a ``JOIN`` with data in the users_original TABLE where a condition is met. <TODO: this currently errors out...Hojjat is looking into it>
+This query enriches the pageviews STREAM by doing a ``JOIN`` with data in the users_original TABLE where a condition is met.

 .. sourcecode:: bash